axa-ch-webhub-cloud/pattern-library/ARCHITECTURE.md

 supports our desideratum 4 below).
 This is also lit-element's default.

-Conversely, we *don't* extend built-in native HTML elements, again in contrast to v1 but in line with what lit-element does (which in turn points to WebKit's refusal to implement them).
+Conversely, we *don't* extend built-in native HTML elements, again in contrast to v1.
+We share the sentiment of lit-element to not support them as long as WebKit refuses to implement them.

 ## How we learn